interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 Installing and Updating Interactive Spaces
 *****************************

+Before we can get started, we need to install Interactive spaces on a computer.
 Installing and updating Interactive Spaces is pretty simple.

 Installing Interactive Spaces
 =============================